whitemike889/PayPal-Python-SDK/docs/FAQ.md

 For e.g.
 - **Retries** are currently not working as expected.
 Developers are not allowed to have full control over retry logic.
 - **[PayPal-Request-Id](https://developer.paypal.com/docs/api/auth-headers/)** are auto-generated internally and are not working as expected.
 Developer can set a requestId but is not handled correctly, if you were to make the same call again yourself.
-- **Thread-safety** is not perfect in SDK 1.x. `ApiContext` object currently is shared amongst multiple calls, and may cause weird behaviors when using in multi-threaded environment.
 - **HTTPClient** is not accessible for advanced users who wish to use their own implementation for making calls to PayPal.
 - **PayPal-Debug-Id** from a response is almost impossible to access.
 This id is used by PayPal to relate internal logs in case of any issues.